getObject(bucketName: string, key: string)

 const content = await this.s3Service.getObject('my-new-bucket', 'my-object-key');

-• bucketName: The name of the bucket where the object is stored.
+bucketName: The name of the bucket where the object is stored.key: The key under which the object is stored.

 Returns

-• Promise<string | undefined>: A promise that resolves with the object content as a string, or undefined if the object does not exist.
+Promise<string | undefined>: A promise that resolves with the object content as a string, orundefinedif the object does not exist.

 Example Integration